Santa Fe 3751: Excursion service

-In May 2012, 3751 powered a six-day excursion from Los Angeles to Williams, Arizona, as part of the centennial celebrations of Arizona's statehood.
+In May 2012, No. 3751 powered a six-day excursion from Los Angeles to Williams, Arizona, as part of the centennial celebrations of Arizona's statehood.
 As part of the excursion, another special round-trip doubleheader to the Grand Canyon and back was run with 3751 and GCR 4960.
 The train also operated over the Arizona & California Railroad on the way to Williams and on the return trip to Los Angeles.
 Three weeks before the trip to Arizona, the engine also made the trip east to attend the San Bernardino Railroad Days Festival for the third year in a row.

-In May of 2013, 3751 ran on a fourth trip to the San Bernardino Railroad Days Festival.
+In May of 2013, No. 3751 ran on a fourth trip to the San Bernardino Railroad Days Festival.

-In May 2015, 3751 made an appearance at Fullerton Railroad Days 2015 in Fullerton, California, making it the first time since 2008 to appear at this event.
-From April 30 - May 1, 2016, the 4-8-4 was on display again and left Fullerton two hours late due to rail traffic.
-From May 6–7, 2017, she was on display yet again for the last time for a few years as she went into a three-four year restoration.
-She was on display at Union Station's Summer Train Fest on July 15, 2017 before being overhauled.
-3751's overhaul was estimated to be completed in 2021, and on August 10 of that same year, No. 3751 was test fired right before the 30th anniversary of the locomotives' first return to steam, as well as the 40th anniversary of the SBRHS.
+In May 2015, No. 3751 made an appearance at Fullerton Railroad Days 2015 in Fullerton, California, making it the first time since 2008 to appear at this event.
+On July 15, 2017, it travelee to Union Station to participate in Summer Train Fest 2017 before being taken out of service to undergo its mandated Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
+No. 3751's overhaul was estimated to be completed in 2021, and on August 10 of that same year, No. 3751 was test fired right before the 30th anniversary of the locomotives' first return to steam, as well as the 40th anniversary of the SBRHS.

 In March-April 2022, No. 3751 was equipped with the new Positive train control (PTC) system.
-Afterwards, on September 24 and 25, 2022, No. 3751 participated in the Amtrak Track Safety community event at the Fullerton Transportation Center.
-Since 2023, every September, No. 3751 alongside Amtrak GE P42DC No. 203 and an EMD F125 at the Los Angeles Union Station for the "Los Angeles Union Station Rail Safety Event".
-Occasionally, there have been guest stars (e.g. Santa Fe EMD SD45-2 No. 5704, which is currently owned by the Southern California Railway Museum) that serve alongside the said locomotives at the "Los Angeles Union Station Rail Safety Event".
+On September 24 and 25, 2022, No. 3751 participated in the Amtrak Track Safety community event at the Fullerton Transportation Center.